spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.16.X

 The settings under "spire-server.controllerManager.identities" have all been moved under "spire-server.controllerManager.identities.clusterSPIFFEIDs.default".
-If you have changed any from the defaults, please update them to the new location during upgradey.
+If you have changed any from the defaults, please update them to the new location during upgrade.

 ### 0.15.X